 - Windows and Mirrors: This criteria assesses the diversity of representation (of people or experiences) in a book and is totally subjective.
 Was it a window into someone else’s experience or a reflection (mirror) of my own?

 - Overall Thoughts: My general thoughts on the book.

 - Recommendation: If I recommend the book and for whom I recommend it.
 For children’s books, if I recommend them for children and/or classroom use.

 Latest from the Blog

 Welcome to Top 10 Tuesday!
-This is a weekly challenge hosted by That Artsy Reader Girl, and this week’s challenge is about books for every color of the rainbow!
+This is a weekly challenge hosted by That Artsy Reader Girl, and this week’s challenge is about my most recent reads!

 Welcome to Top 5 Saturday!
-This is a weekly challenge hosted by Devouring Books, and for this week’s challenge I’m using book titles to create an April acrostic poem!
+This is a weekly challenge hosted by Devouring Books, and for this week’s challenge I’m reminiscing on the best books I read in 2018!

 Get new content delivered directly to your inbox.